pizlonator/fil-c-website/source/optfil.md

 - All of the compiler's headers are in `/opt/fil/lib/clang/20/include`.

-- Fil-C libraries are in `/opt/fil/lib`.
+- Libraries built with Fil-C, as well as core Fil-C libraries (like `libpizlo.so`), are in `/opt/fil/lib`.

 - Fil-C programs use `/etc` for configuration files.
 This means, for example, that the OpenSSH server tin `/opt/fil/sbin/sshd` will use your system's `sshd_config` and host keys.
 If that configuration calls for PAM or Kerberos V, then that should work: the `/opt/fil` distribution comes with PAM and Kerberos V libraries, and those will also search `/etc` for their configuration files.